 In addition to the five categories noted above, clubs also earn points throughout the year for accomplishing the tasks detailed in the Ovation Awards Scoring Guide.

-Clubs compete within their membership size divisions.
-These divisions provide for a more equitable competition and thus for an opportunity for any size club to win.
-Ad 2 clubs compete in a separate division regardless of membership size:
+Chapters compete within their membership size divisions.
+These divisions provide for a more equitable competition and thus for an opportunity for any size chapter to win.
+Ad 2 chapters compete in a separate division regardless of membership size:

 - Division I—500+ members